-Doug has been a member of the Audio Engineering Society since 1974.
+Doug has been a member of the Audio Engineering Society since 1974 and was awarded an AES Fellowship in 2020.
 He is currently the Director of the Audio Production Program at The Harris Institute in Toronto, where he teaches part-time.
 Doug has also done guest lectures on remote recording at Harris’ sister school, the University of West Scotland, as well as Fanshawe College in London, Ryerson University, The Ontario Institute of Audio Recording Technology (OIART) and the Recording Academy of Canada.

 When not on location, Doug enjoys listening to Ry Cooder and Tom Waits, watching movies, reading, and watching baseball.
 He also plays bass for “It Ain’t Pretty”, a roots music band that his wife thinks should be named “The Grateful Alive”.

 Gary has been with LiveWire since 1997, and is our “inside man”, responsible for interfacing our gear with the band’s equipment, and placing audience mics, intercom, and our stage-view camera.
 Gary also our liason with the artist’s stage crew.
 He says that being onstage with AC/DC and the Rolling Stones at the Downsview SARS Concert in 2003 is his most memorable LiveWire moment.